-- 5.2 To support the implementation of the vision statement for the Neighbourhood Plan, the Regulation 14 version of the Wimborne St Giles Neighbourhood Plan puts forward 25 policies to guide new development within the neighbourhood area. - 5.3 The policies are listed below in Table 5.1.
+- 5.2 To support the implementation of the vision statement for the Neighbourhood Plan, the submission version of the Wimborne St Giles Neighbourhood Plan puts forward 24 policies to guide new development within the neighbourhood area. - 5.3 The policies are listed below in Table 5.1.